pryv/dev-site/source/guides/webhooks.md

   }
 ```

-4. Once the event is created in Pryv.io API, the webhook is triggered.
+5. Once the event is created, the webhook is triggered.
 It notifies the external service that an `eventsChanged` has occured in the user account by sending an HTTP POST request to the provided webhook URL.
 The request payload will look like this:
 ```json
 {